Liesje Schreinemacher: Member of the European Parliament

 Schreinemacher was elected to the European Parliament in the 2019 European Parliament election, as Member of the European Parliament for the Netherlands.

 A member of the People's Party for Freedom and Democracy, Schreinemacher was also part of the Renew Europe parliamentary group.
-She is a member of the Committee on International Trade (INTA) and the Committee on Legal Affairs (JURI).
+She was a member of the Committee on International Trade (INTA) and the Committee on Legal Affairs (JURI).
 She was also a substitute on the Committee on the Internal Market and Consumer Protection.

 In addition to her committee assignments, Schreinemacher was part of the parliament's delegation for relations with the United States (D-US) and a substitute member of the delegation on Relations with Japan (D-JP).
 From 2021, she was a member of the Parliament's delegation to the EU-UK Parliamentary Assembly, which provides parliamentary oversight over the implementation of the EU–UK Trade and Cooperation Agreement.
 She was also a member of the European Parliament Intergroup on Artificial Intelligence and Digital, the European Parliament Intergroup on LGBT Rights and the European Internet Forum.

+Minister for Foreign Trade and Development Cooperation

+Schreinemacher served as Minister for Foreign Trade and Development Cooperation in the fourth Rutte cabinet that was sworn in on 10 January 2022.
+The VVD had won a plurality of the votes in the March 2021 general election.
+In 2023, Schreinemacher became the first Dutch minister in history to take a maternity leave.
+Geoffrey van Leeuwen temporarily replaced her starting 4 December, and the first child of Schreinemacher and her partner Karsten Meijer, a boy named Titiaan, was born in early January 2024.
+Schreinemacher returned as minister on 15 April 2024.

+In February 2024, the court of appeal of The Hague ruled that deliveries to Israel of F-35 fighter jet spare parts had been illegitimate.
+It argued that Schreinemacher had made an incorrect decision by allowing the supplies, as the risk was present that Israel was committing war crimes in its Gaza war.
+Van Leeuwen announced the government would appeal the decision.
+Schreinemacher's term as minister came to an end on 2 July 2024, when the Schoof cabinet was sworn in.